Valve Tip and Spring Installed Height

-Use a machinists rule to measure the valve stem installed height.
-Measure from the tip of the valve to the spring pocket in the cylinder head.
-Typically the same amount of material is removed from the valve tip as removed from the valve and seat.
+Use a machinist rule to measure the valve stem installed height.
+Measure from the valve's tip to the cylinder head's spring pocket.
+Typically the same amount of material is removed from the valve tip as from the valve and seat.
 Check with the manufacturer before grinding the valve tip.
 Some valves have hardened tips, and removing too much material will expose the softer metal to wear.

 Valve Stem Height Gauge

 Use a machinist rule or a special tool like a valve stem height gauge to take this measurement.
 Different size valve stem height gauges are used for different engines.
 It depends on how far the valve tip extends from the cylinder head.
 These tools are usually sold as a set.
 The dial gauge is fastened to the different measuring bodies by the alan key.

 Measure valve spring installed height with a simple machinist rule or a valve spring height micrometer.
 The valve spring installed height is measured from the underside of the spring retainer to the spring seat.